ESO Queries (astroquery.eso)

 The file names, returned in data_files, points to the decompressed datasets (without the .Z extension) that have been locally downloaded.
 They are ready to be used with fits.

-The default location (in the astropy cache) of the decompressed datasets can be adjusted by providing a location keyword in the call to retrieve_data().
+The default location (in the astropy cache) of the decompressed datasets can be adjusted by providing a destination keyword in the call to retrieve_data().

 Reference/API